QuintenVervynck/bash/README.md

 ## Scripts_linux
-The scripts I use in linux (ubuntu)
+The bash scripts I use in linux (ubuntu)

 # todo